-- 1. Comprehensive examination

-- 2. Major Project
+- 1. Comprehensive examination - 2.
+Major Project: Thesis, Portfolio or Lecture Recital

-- PRAXIS II Examinations

-Music Content and Instruction

-Principles of Teaching and Learning (PLT)

-MASTER OF MUSIC DEGREE IN MUSIC EDUCATION WITH INITIAL CERTIFICATION INSTRUMENTAL EMPHASIS
+MASTER OF MUSIC DEGREE IN MUSIC EDUCATION WITH INITIAL CERTIFICATION VOCAL/CHORAL EMPHASIS

-This degree is designed for persons who hold a Bachelor's degree in Music which does not qualify them for certification and who wish to earn both a Master of Music in Music Education and certification to teach music in the public schools.
+This degree is designed for persons who hold a Bachelor's degree in Music with an emphasis in voice or piano which does not qualify them for certification and who wish to earn both a Master of Music in Music Education and certification to teach music in the public schools.
 Graduates of this program are qualified to pursue doctoral work in music education.

 Entrance Requirements

-- Undergraduate Music Degree

-- Pass an entering audition to verify performance competency

-- Successful completion of the Praxis I examination
+- Undergraduate Music Degree - Pass an entering audition to verify performance competency in voice or piano - Successful completion of the Praxis I examination

-STUDENT LEARNING OUTCOMES:

 - The student will use the piano and or guitar as a tool to effectively demonstrate musical concepts and to play accompaniments and demonstrate music skills and concepts effectively with her voice. - The student will apply her knowledge of content, methodologies, philosophies, materials, technologies, and curriculum development in the creation of lesson plans. - 3.
-The student will effectively lead performance-based instruction in K-12 classroom. - 4.
-The student will teach K-12 students effectively on beginning band, string, and percussion instruments, and competently demonstrate those instruments to beginning students. - 5.
-Students will be able to articulate perspectives on contemporary issues and problems in music education, will be able to conduct research into problems in music education and to interpret the research of others, and will be able to apply knowledge of current methods and materials in the teaching of K-12 students.
+The student will effectively lead performance-based instruction in K-12 classrooms. - 4.
+Students will be able to articulate perspectives on contemporary issues and problems in music education, will be able to conduct research on problems in music education and to interpret the research of others, and will be able to apply knowledge of current methods and materials in the teaching of K-12 students.

 Prerequisite Courses:

 The following courses must be completed at the undergraduate level if not present on the student's undergraduate transcript:

-MUE 351: Fundamentals of Conducting 2 hours
+MUE 351 Fundamentals of Conducting 2 hours

+MOE 351 Fundamentals of Conducting 2 Hours

-MUE 363 Intermediate Conducting -
+MUE 353 Intermediate Conducting -

-Instrumental Topics 2 hours
+Choral Topics 2 hours

-MUE 321, 321, 331 and 333:
+MUE 321 or 333, 323, & 331 (select 2):

-Instrumental techniques courses 4 hours
+Instrumental Techniques courses 2 hours

-MUA 111: Voice Class 1 hour
+MUA 111-113, 211-213: Voice Class

+(for non-voice majors) 4 hours

+or

-MUA 101-103, 201-203: Piano Class 5 hours
+MUA 101-103, 201-203: Piano Class

+(for non-piano majors) 5 hours

+MUA 221, Diction 2 hours

 MUE 311: General Music K-12 3 hours

-MUE 421: Instrumental Methods 3 hours
+MUE 411: Choral Methods 3 hours

-MUT353: Introduction to Music (Composition,
+MUT353: Introduction to Music Composition

 Improvisation and Arranging 3 hours

-Total Prerequisite hours 23 hours
+Total Prerequisite hours 21 hours

-Required Courses in Music:
+Required Courses in Music and Education:

 MUE 611: Foundations of Music Education 3 hours

 MUE 621: Research in Music Education 3 hours

 MUE 623: Methods and Materials

 Seminar in Music Education 3 hours

 MUE 694, 695, or 696: Major Project 3 hours

 MUE 660: Directed Student Teaching:

 Music Education 9 hours

-Total hours in major area 21 hours
+Total hours in Major area 21 hours

-Total flours in major area 21 Hours

-NADC COO.
-Doufourness Chudios 2 h a

 MPS 600: Performance Studies 2 hours

 MEN: Ensemble 2 hours

 MUH 601: Graduate Music History Survey 3 hours

 MUT 553: Advanced Analysis 3 hours

-EDU 560 Introduction to Education 3 hours
+EDU 560: Introduction to Education 3 hours

 EDU 525: Reading in the Content Area 3 hours

-PSY 580: Human Growth and

-Development 3 hours
+PSY 580: Human Growth and Development 3 hours

-Total hours in supportive area.
-19 hours
+Total hours in Supportive area 19 hours

-Total graduate credit hours for degree 40 hours

-Total granate from House for degree
+Total graduate credit hours for degree 40 hours Total UG & Graduate credit hours for degree 61 hours

 Final Requirements: